Freemius/wordpress-sdk/README.md

 Freemius WordPress SDK
 ======================

-[Freemius](https://freemius.com) is a monetization platform that help plugin developers to turn their plugin into a commercial product in less than 10 min.
+[Freemius](https://freemius.com) is an analytics & monetization platform for plugin developers.
+Freemius empower developers with advanced real-time analytics and helps turning any plugin into a commercial product in less than 10 min.

 The platform is fully functional and running in production.
-Having said that, it is still in closed beta.
+Having said that, the monetization platform is still in closed beta.
-If you are a WordPress plugin developer and you are interested to participate in the beta please [apply here](http://bit.ly/freemius-beta):
+If you are a WordPress plugin developer and you are interested to monetize with Freemius [apply to our closed beta here](http://bit.ly/freemius-beta):

 http://bit.ly/freemius-beta